 The physical game: I used the Expecting and Empowered (E&E) workout guides (and am now an affiliate, heyshayla for $10 off!).
 I started the E&E pregnancy workout guide in my third trimester because that was when I found it and continued with the postpartum guide.

-I believe the pregnancy workouts give me the strength to help me have an easier more powerful labor, and the postpartum guide is to help recover and heal properly!
+I believe the pregnancy guide gave me the strength to help me have an easier more powerful labor, and the postpartum guide helped me recover and heal properly!

 Anyway, I’ve been obsessed with Expecting and Empowered ever since.
 Amy, one of the sister co-founders of E&E (and co-host to The Herself Podcast), has had THREE unmedicated births and was kind enough to give 10 tips on how to have a successful unmedicated birth!